Denver117/Bloodlust/README.md

 Please do download Blender 2.78 from Steam to work on modeling this game.

-If you have suggestions, complaints, or questions please contact me at DeadlySoul119@gmail.com
+If you have suggestions, complaints, or questions please contact me at DeadlySoul119@gmail.com Money will be seperated with CONTRIBUTORS.
+Money will come from donations.